My Kind of Lady: Music video

-For the video for "My Kind of Lady" was directed by Kenny Ortega.
+The video for "My Kind of Lady" was directed by Kenny Ortega.
 The band depicted themselves as a 1950s doo-wop group and 50s rock band.
-To do so, the band members shaved off their trademark beards and moustaches and cut their hair short.
+To do so, the band members shaved off their trademark beards and moustaches.
 Because he showed up late for the shoot, Hodgson is not in the doo-wop sequences.

 The video had two different endings.
 One was a black and white ending with the band playing and the other was in colour with a different angle of the band playing at the end.